tjhrulz/Monstercat-Suite/README.md

 - [ ] Once released see if advancedCPU is really needed and remove it?
 - [ ] Decide if I want to make max for top process meters be less user configurable/Require more knowledge of your machine to change (How many cores)
 - [ ] Add missing part of DINAJ hovertext?
+- [ ] Right align right hand stats as an option?
+Look into fixed number position (Either start or honestly it looks good enough if just the postfixes started at the same place it would be good enough)
 - [ ] Padding has been removed do I want to add it back as a toggle?
 Would it apply to everything or just text?
 (If I do apply AccurateText)
-- [ ] Make middle click always cause a refresh of data and double click cycle through variants?
+- [ ] Make middle click always cause a refresh of data (likely will not do with this giving me issues before and CPU usage being so low now) and double click cycle through variants?
 - [ ] Make meter backgrounds dynamic?
 (User can use transparency to achieve this effect now pretty well now so I doubt I will do this, especially since background panels are dynamic)
 - [ ] Make it so info fits height perfectly on a 1080p display/user defined value?
 (Would like to do this but it would be hard unless I do something like make the number of top processes dynamic to fill the gap at the bottom as I do not define height specifically on any meter)
 - [ ] Make it so meters can be auto scaled to fit width given by user. ie. 1920,10 would make 10 meters perfectly spaced across a 1080p display (Really dont think I will do this unless I make meters intended to do on the top and bottom of screen that are not the notification system))